End-to-End Multibranch Pipeline Project Creation

 The Jenkins project provides a Linux container image, not a Windows container image.

-Be sure that your Docker for Windows installation is configured to run Linux Containers
+Be sure that your Docker for Windows installation is configured to run Linux Containers rather than Windows Containers.

 See the Docker documentation for instructions to switch to Linux containers.

-Once configured to run Linux Containers
+Once configured to run Linux Containers, the steps are:

 -